FreshDirect: Opposition to South Bronx move

 In June 2013, a New York Supreme Court judge threw out the lawsuit against FreshDirect's move, finding that the city's environmental review was "based on a thorough review of all areas of relevant concern."
 South Bronx Unite, joined by the Natural Resources Defense Council and Latino Pastoral Action Center, filed an appeal in late 2013, but their appeal was dismissed in March 2014.
-South Bronx Unite also organized protests against the move, including a demonstration at the Harlem River Yards on March 22, 2014 which resulted in the arrests of nine protesters.
+South Bronx Unite also organized protests against the move, including a demonstration at the Harlem River Yards on March 22, 2014, which resulted in the arrests of nine protesters.
 These legal challenges and protests ultimately failed to stop the move, with FreshDirect breaking ground for its new facility in December 2014.

-The FreshDirect warehouse began operating in 2018.
-A study was held by researchers from Colombia University who confirmed increased traffic congestion in two neighborhoods due to the warehouse.
+The warehouse began operating in 2018.
+A study was held by researchers from Columbia University who confirmed increased traffic congestion in two neighborhoods due to the warehouse.
 This directly contradicts the environmental assessment submitted in 2014 which stated there would be "no significant adverse environmental impact".
 Traffic congestion increased significantly in both mixed-use zones in every part of the day except 9 a.m. to noon near the train yard.
 In Mott Haven, congestion increased significantly between midnight and 6 a.m., while on the highways, traffic increased between midnight and 6 a.m. and from 9 p.m. to midnight.
 Drilling down to the adjoining roads that were part of the environmental review, congestion increased for most of the day.
-Traffic also increased on three out of the four roads that weren’t studied in the environmental assessment.
+Traffic also increased on three out of the four roads that weren't studied in the environmental assessment.

 Philanthropy and response to COVID-19

-In February 2020, FreshDirect announced a relationship with New York-based Common Pantry, a regional non-profit organization focused on reducing hunger.
+In February 2020, FreshDirect announced a relationship with New York Common Pantry, a regional non-profit organization focused on reducing hunger.
 In the first few months of the relationship, FreshDirect customers donated more than $1 million to the organization.
-In September, the company announced that Common Pantry would also receive office space as part of the relationship.
+In September, the company announced that New York Common Pantry would also receive office space as part of the relationship.

 In March, company CEO David McInerney announced a partnership with all five New York City borough presidents to launch a citywide initiative to deliver food to families impacted by the global pandemic.

 In direct response to the COVID-19 outbreak, FreshDirect experienced a 50% increase in new customers.
 This sudden demand led the company to significantly increase the number of delivery timeslots, add capacity throughout the New York areas, and expand delivery to the Hamptons on Long Island and the New Jersey Shore.
 The company also re-launched FoodKick as FreshDirect Express, providing two-hour food delivery to Manhattan, Brooklyn, and parts of Queens.